1. Always connect Cyberoam WAN interface with a Router via a switch and NOT with cross over cable to avoid

 1. Create Firewall rule for DNS IP Address if desktops are configured with a public DNS IP address.

-each zone is dropped by Cyberoam, except for LAN to WAN traffic.
-This will be applicable in both bridge and gateway
+is dropped by Cyberoam, except for LAN to WAN traffic.
+This will be applicable in both bridge and gateway mode.
+For example,

 o To access specific applications running on mail server, create necessary firewall rule from each zone.